jonbiemond/BCIT-Flex/README.md

 4. Course offerings pop up in a new window.

 ![A popup window showing the course offerings for MATH 2011.](https://i.ibb.co/ZM0c5xh/BCIT-Course-Finder-Pop-Up.png "BCIT Course Finder")

-5. Click "Save" to save the course offerings to a text file.

 ## Supports